lammps/lammps/doc/src/pg_developer.rst

 class.
 They are discussed in the next section.

 A small number of C++ classes and utility functions are implemented with only a ``.h`` file.
-Examples are the Pointer class and the mergesort function.
+Examples are the Pointer class or the MyPool class.

 LAMMPS class topology
 =====================